 For membrane protein study, a highly conjugated aromatic group (e.g., penta-phenylene) is rarely used as the amphiphile hydrophobic group.
-Detergents with a single aromatic ring (e.g., benzene) were reported previously, as exemplified by styrene-maleic acid (SMA) copolymers,[14] TPAs[6] and trans-4-(4’-propylphenyl)cyclohexyl--D-maltoside (PPC-b-M).[15]
-However, these amphiphiles have no conjugation in their aromatic group.
-Due to the possession of rigid conformation and relatively high polarity compared to an alkyl chain, a detergent with a highly conjugated aromatic group would be suboptimal for strong interactions with the protein hydrophobic surfaces.
+Detergents with a single aromatic ring (e.g., benzene) have been reported previously, as exemplified by styrene-maleic acid (SMA) copolymers,[14] TPAs[6] and trans-4-(4’-propylphenyl)cyclohexyl--D-maltoside (PPC-b-M).[15]
+However, these amphiphiles exhibit no conjugation in their aromatic group.
+Due to a rigid conformation and relatively high polarity compared to an alkyl chain, a detergent with a highly conjugated aromatic group is likely to be less effective at forming strong interactions with the hydrophobic surfaces of proteins.
 Thus, without a clever design, it would be challenging to develop novel detergents effective at membrane protein stabilization.
 In addition, the light-absorbing aromatic group could potentially interfere with optical spectroscopic measurements.
-On the other hand, aromatic group-bearing detergents can be synthetically more accessible than the non-aromatic analogues because of high reactivity and selectivity.
-In addition, the availability of diverse reactions for structural modifications of an aromatic group can allow us to introduce a large variation into detergent structure, thereby facilitating optimization process of detergent property.
-As aromatic-aromatic interaction is additive to micellar stability, more importantly, we can develop highly stable micelles for membrane protein study by utilizing an aromatic scaffold.
+However it also needs to be considered that aromatic group-bearing detergents can be synthetically more accessible than non-aromatic analogues because of high reactivity and selectivity.
+In addition, the availability of diverse reactions for structural modifications of an aromatic group can introduce a wide variety of detergent structures, facilitating the optimization of detergent properties.
+More importantly, as aromatic-aromatic interactions are additive to micellar stability we can develop highly stable micelles for membrane protein study by utilizing an aromatic scaffold.

 A six-step synthetic protocol including Suzuki coupling and glycosylation produced PPM with an overall good yield (~50%).
 The structure of the PPM was characterized by NMR and ESI-MS analyses (Figure S1 & S2 ESI†).
 Exclusive -stereochemistry in the newly formed glycosidic bonds was confirmed by the 1H NMR spectrum of PPM where a peak corresponding to the -anomeric proton appeared at 4.30 ppm as a doublet with a vicinal coupling constant of J = 8.0 Hz (Figure S1).
 The 2D NMR spectrum (1H-1H NOSEY) was also consistent with the chemical structure of the penta-phenylene group in this agent (Figure S2).
 Good water-solubility is important for biological applications of a detergent.
 Stirring PPM (1.0 mmol) in D2O (1.0 mL) at 60 °C for 1 min resulted in a clear solution.

 Scheme 1 Synthetic scheme of PPM.
-Methyl ester-functionalized penta-phenylene derivative (A) was prepared from 1,3-dibromophenol using boronic acid-based Suzuki coupling reaction.
+Methyl ester-functionalized penta-phenylene derivative (A) was prepared from 1,3-dibromophenol using a boronic acid-based Suzuki coupling reaction.
 The resulting compound was further modified by reduction and pentaerythritol conjugation to give mono-ol and tri-ol compounds (B and C), respectively.
 The triol-functionalized aromatic compound (C) was used for -selective glycosylation and global deprotection, providing penta-phenylene maltoside (PPM).